 Cost of Living in San Diego

-Living in California in general can be expensive.
+Living in California in general can be expensive, but living in San Diego is more affordable than most major California cities.
+While housing is more expensive, San Diego residents pay an average amount for groceries, healthcare, utilities, and transportation.
 To help you figure out if your budget will make it in San Diego, here are some cost of living tools.

 San Diego Schools

 San Diego is the second largest school district in California with more than 132,000 students receiving an education.
 Your child is sure to learn the scholarly and social necessities to succeed in the world.
 University of California San Diego was rated the 5th best public university across the globe by Times Higher Education in 2018.

 The number-one ranked medical facility in the San Diego metropolitan area is the UC San Diego Medical Center.
 This general medical and surgical facility is ranked number five in the state of California and is nationally ranked in 11 specialties.
 The number-two ranked medical facilities in San Diego are the Scripps La Jolla Hospitals and Clinics.
 Classified as general medical and surgical facilities, this group of hospitals and clinics is also nationally ranked.
 If you’ve recently made San Diego your home, it’s a good idea to get to know the hospitals nearest you.

 Real estate in San Diego varies quite a bit, from affordable apartments to million dollar homes.
 The median home cost in San Diego is $542,300, while the average two-bedroom apartment costs $1,625 per month.
 Use these resources to find your perfect place to live in San Diego.

 San Diego Hotels